ctSkennerton/Amplishot/README.md

 			-
 				- /full/path/to/sample2.1.fq
 				- /full/path/to/sample2.2.fq

-*	`pairtig_read_files`: Input pairtig files to use for Amplishot.
-This option is mutually exclusive with `input_raw_reads`.
-By using this option you can generate pairtigs outside of Amplishot
 *	`aliases`: Use this option to set the sample names to be used in the output files.
 	By default the filename is used without the file extension.
 The form of the values must be a YAML list specified by either: